seamus-rochford/BriteBin-AlertService/doc/readme.txt

 Alert Service is deployed under
 	/apps/britebin/alerts

-There are 1 Service
+There is 1 Service
 	BriteBinAlertService.jar

-There are a bash script files for running these listener
+There is a bash script files for running this service
 	runBriteBinAlertService.sh

-There are 1 services defined in /etc/systemd/system
+There is 1 service defined in /etc/systemd/system
 	britebin-alert.service

 This services is enabled - it will start on system reboot and restart after a failure

-To deploy a new version of a listener service
+To deploy a new version of a the alert service
 1. Stop the service
 	systemctl stop britebin-alert
 2. Copy the file onto the server